What is Cambridge Literary Festival?

 English actor and author Alexei David Sayle at a signing event for his book, Thatcher Stole My Trousers, during the 2016 Cambridge Literary Festival.
 Image courtesy of Chris Boland

-Cambridge’s Literary Festival offers a busy weekend filled with seminars, talks, panels, workshops, readings and a few other ad hoc events.
+Cambridge’s Literary Festival offers a busy weekend filled with seminars, talks, panels, workshops, readings and a few other ad hoc events (like live training on how to promote your content online from the UK's leading SEO company!).
 It bears reminding that the focus of the festival goes beyond just classical literature and poetry – they also extend to science fiction, politics, lifestyle, and much more.
 Over the last 15 years, the festival has been graced by many well-known speakers and panel members, including prize-winning novelists, politicians, and award-winning thespians.

 In 2017, the event enlarged its roster by launching the Wimpole History Festival.
 The festival, held at the mature woodlands of the nearby Wimpole Estate, play hosts to a line-up of historians and academics to discuss about various historical events.